isomerpages/ogp-isomer/_getting-started/FAQs/Security & Policy.md

 We us monitoring systems such as Pingdom and Uptime Robot on all Isomer sites.
 These systems send pings to your site every minute to ensure that it's running and responding properly.

-If our monitoring systems detect that your site is down, the Isomer team immediately receives a phone call to rectify the issue.
-The team will also notify you through email, or in emergency cases, by phone.
+If our monitoring systems detect that your site is down, the Isomer team is immediately informed.
+We will then assess the nature of the situation and act accordingly.
+You will be notified by email, or in emergency situations, by phone.

 You can visit [status.isomer.gov.sg](https://status.isomer.gov.sg/) to check the status of your site.